mingyo97/Calculator-v2/README.md

 #Your comments or assumptions

-integer is the only type of input user only inputs two operands at a time with a single operator in between user presses C(reset) after each computation user can only enter a maximum of 5 digits for each operand and cannot compute a result that is bigger than a billion
+Integer is the only type of input.
+User only inputs two operands at a time with a single operator in between.
+User presses C(reset) after each computation.User can only enter a maximum of 5 digits for each operand and cannot compute a result that is bigger than a billion.